-The Company sees great importance in the continued, significant contribution of the senior officers listed in the table in Section 4.11 of this report, and believes that the Company's success is directly linked to the compensation paid to them.
+The Company sees great importance in the continued, significant contribution of the senior officers listed in the table in Section 4.11 in Chapter D of this Periodic Report, and believes that the Company's success is directly linked to the compensation paid to them.
 The Company regards these officers as an important component of its operations.

-The Compensation Committee and the Board of Directors of the Company, at its meetings held on March 10, 2015 and March 12, 2015, respectively, conducted a review and found that the compensation of all the Company's senior officers, detailed pursuant to Regulation 21 in Section 4.5 in Chapter D of this report, conforms to the Company's compensation policy (for further details see Section 4.5.2 in Chapter D of this report).
+The Compensation Committee and the Board of Directors of the Company, at its meetings held on March 6, 2016 and March 8, 2016, respectively, conducted a review and found that the compensation of all the Company's senior officers, detailed pursuant to Regulation 21 in Section 4.5 in Chapter D of this Periodic Report, conforms to the Company's compensation policy (for further details see Section 4.5.2 in Chapter D of this Periodic Report).
 For the purpose of the discussion, the members of the Committee and the Board of Directors were presented, ahead of the discussion, with relevant data regarding each officer and interested party, as prescribed in Regulation 21.
 Furthermore, additional information was submitted to the members of the Compensation Committee and the Board of Directors in connection with each of the senior officers, which, in the opinion of the Board of Directors of the Company, would allow for an adequate review, including the terms of the relevant employment agreements, details of the senior officers' activities during the reporting year, and in general, and comparative data on compensation in companies with similar attributes to those of the Company, which operate in the same area and have the same scope of activity.